-- Perform bystander suppression (Treg) assays to confirm the suppressive effect of the CT26 self-like neo-epitopes. - Determine if CT26 self-like neo-epitopes affect both CD4 and CD8 T cell responses. - Efficacy studies are ongoing and will clarify the role of self-like neo-epitopes on survival.
+- Perform bystander suppression (Treg) assays to confirm the suppressive effect of the CT26 self-like neo-epitopes. - Determine if CT26 self-like neo-epitopes affect both CD4 and CD8 T cell responses. - Efficacy studies are ongoing and will clarify the role of self-like neo-epitopes on tumor growth and survival.